 Depression

-Depression is a complex and multifaceted mental health disorder characterized by persistent feelings of sadness, hopelessness, and a lack of interest or pleasure in activities.
-It can affect anyone, regardless of age, gender, or background, and is one of the most common mental health conditions worldwide.
+Depression is a mental health disorder characterized by persistent feelings of sadness, hopelessness, and a lack of interest or pleasure in activities.
+It can affect anyone, regardless of age, gender, or background.

 Types of Depression

-- Major Depressive Disorder (MDD): a severe form of depression that interferes with daily life and can occur as a single episode or recurring episodes.
+- Major Depressive Disorder (MDD): A severe form of depression that interferes with daily life and can occur as a single episode or recurrent episodes.

-- Persistent Depressive Disorder (PDD): a low-grade, long-lasting form of depression that lasts for two years or more.
+- Persistent Depressive Disorder (Dysthymia): A mild, long-term form of depression that lasts for two years or more.

-- Postpartum Depression (PPD): a type of depression that occurs in women after childbirth, typically within the first year.
+- Postpartum Depression: A type of depression that occurs in women after childbirth, typically within the first year.

-- Bipolar Disorder: a condition that involves periods of both depression and mania or hypomania.
+- Bipolar Disorder: A condition that involves periods of depression and episodes of mania or hypomania.

 Symptoms of Depression